FlatIO/embed-client/README.md

 This event is triggered when the state of the fullscreen changed.
 The callback will take a boolean as the first parameter that will be `true` if the fullscreen mode is enabled, and `false` is the display is back to normal (fullscreen exited).

+### Event: `print`

+This event is triggered when you or the end-user prints the score.
+This event doesn't include any data.

 ### Event: `play`

-This event is triggered when you a the user starts the playback.
+This event is triggered when you or the end-user starts the playback.
 This event doesn't include any data.

 ### Event: `pause`

-This event is triggered when you a the user pauses the playback.
+This event is triggered when you or the end-user pauses the playback.
 This event doesn't include any data.

 ### Event: `stop`

-This event is triggered when you a the user stops the playback.
+This event is triggered when you or the end-user stops the playback.
 This event doesn't include any data.

 ### Event: `playbackPosition`